Skip to main content

 }

-Mixin OptimisticUpdate helps you provide instant feedback on actions that save information to the server.
-You immediately apply state changes as if they were already successful, before confirming with the server.
-If the server update fails, the change is rolled back and, optionally, a notification can inform the user of the issue.
+Mixin OptimisticCommand helps you provide instant feedback on blocking actions that save information to the server.
+You immediately apply state changes as if they were already successful.
+The UI prevents the user from making other changes until the server confirms the update.
+If the update fails, the change is rolled back.

 Events